a2kohli/cse15l-lab-reports/lab2_report.md

 ```

 The code for my implementation of StringServer is below:

 ![Image](stringserver1.png)
 ![Image](stringserver2.png)

-Here, when you run StringServer with the port value 4000, the main method is first run.
+Here, when you run StringServer with the port value 4000, the main method is run first.
 Since length of args is not 0, the value of port is set to 4000 and the server is started using the Server.start()
 method which takes the port and a new Handler() object as input.

 Now, when you run the server with `/add-message?s=hello`, the page shows:

 ![Image](server_addmessage1.png)